Binnette/homebank-converter/README.md

 2. Go on about tab
 3. Click on button run tests

-## Changelog ##
+## Roadmap

-1. Open the application
+1. Add a checkbox "try to determine paymode"
-2. Go on about tab
+2. Translate the application
-3. Changelog is displayed right here
+3. Manage different end of line